 A complete attacking force who didn't just lead Real Madrid's early European dynasty—he reinvented what a forward could be on the pitch.

-To watch Alfredo Di Stéfano play was to witness football's first true total footballer, a phenomenon decades ahead of his time.
-Born in Buenos Aires, he was a star in Argentina and Colombia before a controversial transfer brought him to a struggling Real Madrid in 1953.
-His impact was instantaneous and transformative.
-Di Stéfano wasn't a static striker; he was a perpetual motion machine, dropping deep to orchestrate play, surging through midfield, and finishing with ruthless efficiency.
-He was the engine of the legendary Madrid side that won the first five European Cups, scoring in each of those finals.
-His rivalry with Barcelona's László Kubala defined Spanish football, and his ability to dictate the tempo of a game from any position made him the sport's first modern superstar.
-After helping Spain qualify for the 1962 World Cup, a career that spanned three national teams (he played friendlies for Argentina and Colombia before cap-tying for Spain) concluded with a move into management.
-While later generations may have more highlight reels, Di Stéfano's legacy is the blueprint: he demonstrated that genius lies not just in scoring, but in commanding every blade of grass.
+Alfredo Di Stéfano scored in all five of Real Madrid's first European Cup final victories.
+Born in Buenos Aires, he starred in Argentina and Colombia before a controversial 1953 transfer brought him to a struggling Madrid side.
+His impact was instantaneous.
+Di Stéfano played as a perpetual motion machine, dropping deep to orchestrate play, surging through midfield, and finishing with ruthless efficiency.
+He dictated tempo from any position, making him football's first modern total player.
+His rivalry with Barcelona's László Kubala defined Spanish football.
+He helped Spain qualify for the 1962 World Cup.
+His career spanned three national teams: he played friendlies for Argentina and Colombia before cap-tying for Spain.
+He later moved into management.
+Later generations may have more highlight reels, but Di Stéfano's blueprint showed that genius lies not just in scoring, but in commanding every blade of grass.

 1901–1927